docQodly/docs/docs/studio/coding.md

 ### Command Palette

-Right-click in the code editor window and select **Command Palette** or press **F1** to display a palette containing all commands availabla in the code editor window, along with their shortcuts (if any).
+Right-click in the code editor window and select **Command Palette** or press **F1** to display a palette containing all commands available in the code editor window, along with their shortcuts (if any).

 ![code-editor](img/palette1.png)